RanaElGahawy/CalendarEffect/index.md

 Some stocks follow the pattern consistently.
 Others only exhibit it in certain periods or not at all.

-This comparison reveals an important insight: calendar effects are not universal laws.
-They are patterns that interact with firm-specific behavior and market conditions.

 ### Draw your own conclusions

 After exploring calendar effects across decades, exchanges, individual stocks, and periods of crisis, the investigation reaches its final stage.
 The evidence has been gathered, cross-checked, and stress-tested under multiple market conditions.
 What remains is interpretation.